 Sisal is another natural fiber in neutral colors.
 Sisal is made from sustainable cactus leaves.
 It is a stronger fiber than Jute.
 The pros of Sisal rugs are that they are durable and easy to clean by vacuuming.
 The cons of Sisal are that it is so absorbent that it can stain and is not very soft.
 The example below is from Pottery Barn.

 What is a Seagrass Rug?

 Seagrass is another natural fiber rug and is often the least expensive one.
 The color resembles natural hay.
 Seagrass is good for high traffic areas.
 It is not very soft underfoot so it’s not great for bedrooms.
 Seagrass is often bound at the edges with canvas.
 Like other natural fiber rugs, seagrass can also retain moisture so be sure to dry up any spills as much as possible.

 This seagrass rug has been in many places in my home.
 This rug is from Ballard Designs and has looked basically the same for 10+ years.
 The backing has deteriorated a bit but it looks great.

 What is a Shirvan rug?

 Shirvan is another Caucasian rug.
 The Caucasus mountain range connects Asia and Europe between the Black Sea and the Caspian Sea.
-Shirvan rugs are finely knotted wool are typically have a tribal geometric look.
+Shirvan rugs are finely knotted wool and typically have a tribal geometric look.

 What is a Flokati Rug?

 Flokati rugs are Greek.
-They are almost always light or off-white and wool (the original were wool).
+They are almost always light or off-white and wool (the original was wool).
 They are hand woven and can have a very high pile, even up to four inches.
 Flokati rugs are often fairly small and used in bedrooms and have a similar look to shag rugs.
 Inexpensive versions of these rugs are everywhere.
 I found this great one at Overstock.